Read the original press release from ARIJ here.

 Yasmine Dabbous, chair of the ARIJ Board of Directors, said she hopes the cutting-edge agenda of the Nov.
 30-Dec.
-2 Forum at the Dead Sea will lead to more and better use of digital technology, and to more impact for the work being done by brave Arab reporters working against strong odds.
+2 Forum at the Dead Sea will lead to more and better use of digital technology, and to more impact the work being done by brave Arab reporters working against strong odds.

 The Forum theme is going to be “The Future of Investigative Reporting: Trends, Tools and Technologies”.

 “Technology is changing daily and so are journalism principles, practices and business models,” Dabbous said.
 “There is no constant in the field.
 For investigative journalists, the challenges are even bigger.
 How can you accurately relate all the facts in two minutes or, worse, in 40 characters?
 What is our role in a world where the line between facts and propaganda is blurred to the point where fact-checking barely matters?”

 Dabbous added: “This Forum is an opportunity to network, ponder, brainstorm, and share.
 It is a chance for solutions to form and possibilities to materialize.”

 Some 450 participants are expected from around the region and beyond at more than 50 training sessions and workshops.